fal-ai/dbt-fal/README.md

     meta:
       owner: "@me"
       fal:
-        scripts:
+        post-hook:
           - send_slack_message.py
-          - another_python_script.py # will be run sequentially
+          - another_python_script.py
 ```

-Use the `fal` and `scripts` keys underneath the `meta` config to let `fal` CLI know where to look for the Python scripts.
+Use the `fal` and `post-hook` keys underneath the `meta` config to let `fal` CLI know where to look for the Python scripts.
 You can pass a list of scripts as shown above to run one or more scripts as a post-hook operation after a `dbt run`.

 ## Variables and functions